-The engineering services division that is responsible for all Group development activities, had income of \$1.6 million (grant and R&D incentives) and overall expenditure including depreciation of \$3.78 million.
-Of this expenditure, \$1.25 million was capitalised as pre-production and development expenditure relating to the SIBS Garbage Truck Brake.
-R&D expenditure on mining products is expensed as it is incurred.
-This division recorded a net loss of \$927,000.
+The Engineering Services division, responsible for all Group development activities including both mining and truck brake ongoing developments, had revenue that was primarily grant and R&D incentives of \$2.12 million.
+Expenditure including depreciation was \$5.11 million and an amount of \$1.071 million was capitalised as pre-production activity relating to the SIBS Truck Brake.
+This segment recorded a net loss of \$1.92 million.